civpronto/comms-black-mobile/training/module-06-crypto.md

     <li>Use separate wallets for different roles or projects.</li>
     <li>
-      Avoid mixing funds that you want to keep logically separate; once mixed, they can be hard to “un‑entangle”.
+      Avoid mixing funds that you want to keep logically separate; once mixed, they can be hard to “un-entangle”.
     </li>
   </ul>
 </section>